 Museum für Fotografie

-In the Helmut Newton Stiftung in the Museum für Fotografie in Berlin the exhibition “America 1970s/80s” presents works by Evelyn Hofer, Sheila Metzner, Joel Meyerowitz, and Helmut Newton.
+The special exhibition "America 1970s/80s" of the Helmut Newton Foundation at the Museum für Fotografie in Berlin presents works by Evelyn Hofer, Sheila Metzner, Joel Meyerowitz, and Helmut Newton.

 After taking a full-time position with the French edition of Vogue in 1961, Helmut Newton worked in parallel for the fashion magazine’s American edition as well.
 During this time, he produced images in both Europe and the USA.
 In New York, Newton delivered his photographs directly to Alexander Liberman, who was the editorial director of American Vogue from the 1960s to the 1990s – not to mention a successful painter, sculptor, and photographer himself.